decretist/Dissertation/Chapter3/chapter3.md

 four criteria:[^70]

-The four criteria that Foucault synthesizes from Jerome consider the author separately as "a constant level of value", "a field of conceptual or theoretical coherence", "a stylistic unity", and an "historical figure at the crossroads of a certain number of events."
+The four criteria that Foucault synthesizes from Jerome consider the author separately as "a constant level of value," "a field of conceptual or theoretical coherence," "a stylistic unity," and an "historical figure at the crossroads of a certain number of events."
 Each is a criterion for the *exclusion* of a given text from the canon of a particular author.
 Three of the four criteria, the first,